crosssenses/mediating-machines/src/pages/index.md

     If you have questions or if you would like to propose a collaboration, please contact: hi@mediating-machines.com
+  partners: >-
+    This is a project by the Karlsruhe Institute of Technology (KIT), the Graduate Institute of International Development Studies, Geneva (IHEID), the Fraunhofer Institute of Applied Informatics and Formal Description Methods (AIFD), Universität Düsseldorf and Swiss Peace.

+    The project is funded by the Artificial Intelligence and the Society of the Future Programme of the Volkswagen Foundation.

+    If you have questions or if you would like to propose a collaboration, please contact: hi@mediating-machines.com
 activities:
   workstreams:
     - tag: Workstream 1